-I had hoped my move to Pinehurst would improve my golf, but alas after 60 years of playing it just keeps getting worse.
-Fortunately, NOPA has helped me see that there is so much more to enjoy in the area.
+Bill had hoped his move to Pinehurst would improve his golf, but he laments that after 60 years of playing, it just keeps getting worse.
+Fortunately, NOPA has helped him see that there is so much more to enjoy in the area.

 Always having thought of the Pinehurst area as a golf mecca, he is surprised how many non-golfers he has met.
 Bill has met so many wonderful people to enjoy social events, travel and even golf through NOPA.